AkshayaJeyaram/TennisReinforcementLearning/README.md

 Linux: Tennis.x86_64

-Ensure the correct build is in place and that the folder structure is as follows:

-TennisReinforcementLearning/
-├── Tennis/
-│   ├── Tennis.app (for macOS) or Tennis.exe (for Windows) or Tennis.x86_64 (for Linux)

 4. Running the Code
 Once everything is set up, you can run the training script.
 Make sure your environment is activated: